anadomuta/Console-Finances/README.md

 ## Usage

+The webpage can be accessed using this URL: https://anadomuta.github.io/challenge-console-finances/

 The view the results of the analysis, please right click on the page, and tap on "Inspect" to open the console.
+The screenshot below displays the console outlook:

 ![Screenshot of the console](./webpage-screenshot.PNG)